 For Immediate Release

 Miller is quick to acknowledge how thankful they are for all the families that visited, all the birthdays that were celebrated at the STEMporium, the five-star ratings they received, and all the children who left the STEMporium with science embedded a little deeper into their hearts.
-“Our business model is changing, but our mission remains strong.
-We wholly believe that, now more than ever, getting kids interested in science, technology, engineering, and math at early ages is the key to a very bright future for all humankind.” says Miller.
+“Our store may be closing, but our mission remains strong.
+We wholly believe that getting kids interested in science, technology, engineering, and math at early ages is the key to a very bright future for all humankind.” says Miller.
 When asked if closing the physical location feels like a failure, Miller was quick to say “no.” She was reminded of the words of the late Ruth Bater Ginsburg, who said “Real change, enduring change, happens one step at a time.”
-To Miller, this isn’t a failure of the concept for her science center or her mission, it’s a step in time that will fervently continue on.
+To Miller, this isn’t a failure of the concept for her science center or her mission, it’s just a bump in the road.
+Stay tuned for the STEMporium 2.0.